Mrice90/Creepy-Tomatoe/README.md

 ## Simple Pygame Demo

 `game.py` contains a simple Pygame demo.
 Use `W`, `A`, `S` and `D` to move the blue circle.
-Shoot projectiles with the arrow keys.
+Shoot projectiles with the arrow keys (as long as ammo is available).
 Avoid the red squares and collect the yellow coins.
 Both enemies and coins can enter from any edge of the screen and travel horizontally or vertically.
 The player starts in the center and earns a point for each coin collected.
 Projectiles also award points when they destroy enemies or coins.
+Ammo pickups occasionally spawn and increase your projectile count when collected.
 If a red square collides with the player an end screen appears allowing you to restart with `R` or quit with `Q`.